 - It must be black and thick enough to tar a motorway.

 - It should never be instant.
-It tastes like trash, and the added convenience deprives you of valuable thinking time away from your desk.
+Make sure it tastes like trash, and the added convenience deprives you of valuable thinking time away from your desk.

 - If you are able to push down the plunger on a french press unassisted it means you are incorrectly feeding the engine.